exonum/exonum-doc/src/get-started/create-service.md

 We use `MemoryDB` to store our data in this demo, because `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
+But there is `LevelDB` support as well as we recommend to use it in production.

 ```rust
 let db = MemoryDB::new();